Grand Army Plaza station: Later years

+In May 2025, a temporary art installation called "Rex's Dino Store" opened inside a vacant storefront at the station.
+Created by the artists Sarah Cassidy and Akiva Leffert, the installation mimics a bodega with dinosaur-themed products.
+In July 2025, the MTA announced that it would install elevators at 12 stations, including the Grand Army Plaza station, as part of its 2025–2029 capital program.
+The elevators would make the station fully compliant with the Americans with Disabilities Act of 1990.

 Station layout

 At platform level, Grand Army Plaza has a simple island platform layout with two tracks.
+The 2 train stops here at all times, while the 3 train stops here at all times except late nights.
+The 4 train serves the station only during late nights.
+The next station to the north is Bergen Street, while the next station to the south is Eastern Parkway–Brooklyn Museum.
+Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.

 Southbound (eastern Brooklyn-bound) trains use track E1 while northbound (Manhattan-bound) trains use track E4.
 Underneath the platform are four tracks, the center two, A4 (north) and A3 (south) carrying the BMT Brighton Line with tracks E2 and E3 carrying southbound and northbound express IRT Eastern Parkway Line trains on either side of the Brighton Line tracks, respectively.
 These track designations are only displayed on small emergency placards on either end of the platform for use by train and emergency personnel; they are not used in everyday conversation.

 The only mosaic in the Grand Army Plaza station is a small "P".
 A permanent art installation in the station's entrances and mezzanine entitled Wings for the IRT: The Irresistible Romance of Travel was created in 1995 by Jane Greengold, who used the station regularly when she lived in Park Slope.
 The bronze and terra cotta pieces of art are modeled on the original Interborough Rapid Transit Company logo, and alludes to the Soldiers' and Sailors' Arch in the plaza above with its Winged Victories.
 The MTA's Arts for Transit program held an opening ceremony for the artwork on June 19, 1997.